La Spada: A love letter to Rome with a Montreal osteria

 Osteria Romana

-Headed by local food photographer Scott Usheroff (@cravingcurator) and Steve Marcone of NDG’s Bistro Amerigo, their ambition lies in the creation of a neighborhood haunt from scratch.
+Headed by local food photographer Scott Usheroff (@cravingcurator) and Steve Marcone of NDG’s Bistro Amerigo, their ambition lies in the creation of a neighbourhood haunt from scratch.
 Combining abilities in bringing people together, they’re focused on creating a real osteria where locals can gather over food, wine, and conversation.

 “We’re all about the community behind the industry.
 Restaurants are incredibly important to us, and we’ve been inviting everyone from our area to come and eat, to foster those relationships and grow the community and make it beautiful,” says Scott.